 Free STD Testing

-For help assessing your risk for an STD or for more information on how you can avoid infection by STD, please call 316-945-9400 or come in during our walk-in hours.
+We offer free STD testing on a walk-in basis Tuesdays and Wednesdays starting at 11 AM and 10 AM respectively.
+For help assessing your risk for an STD or for more information on how you can avoid infection by STD, give us a call at 316-945-9400.

 Which STDs are stopped by using condoms?